Dynamic consent: EnCoRe

-The EnCoRe project – Ensuring Consent and Revocation – began in 2008 and ran until 2012.
+The EnCoRe (Ensuring Consent and Revocation) project was launched in 2008 and operated until 2012.
 It was funded by the Engineering and Physical Sciences Research Council (EPSRC), the Economic and Social Research Council (ESRC) and the UK government's Technology Strategy Board.
-Institutional partners for the project were Hewlett-Packard (and specifically the Hewlett-Packard Systems Security Lab in Bristol), the Warwick Manufacturing Group at the University of Warwick, QinetiQ, HW Communications, HeLEX from the University of Oxford and the London School of Economics.
+Institutional partners for the project included Hewlett-Packard (and specifically the Hewlett-Packard Systems Security Lab in Bristol), the Warwick Manufacturing Group at the University of Warwick, QinetiQ, HW Communications, HeLEX from the University of Oxford and the London School of Economics.

-The project's aim was to give individuals more control over any personal data they disclose to organisations, with an overall vision to make giving and revoking consent as reliable and easy as turning a tap on and off.
-This was an attempt to tackle the lack of any legal requirement for organisations to obtain consent before using personal data about individuals.
+The project's aim was to provide participants with more control over their personal data disclosed to organisations, with an overall vision to making giving and revoking consent more simplified and secure.
+This was a response to the issues posed by blanket and consent, with organisations bypassing obtaining new consent before using participants' personal data.
 EnCoRe aimed to enable people to determine what their information is used for, who it is shared with and for how long and where it is stored.

 Three case studies were carried out as part of the EnCore project, each with different requirements for consent and revocation.
 A technical architecture was produced for each scenario, setting out all the functions needed for the management (including capture and revocation) and enforcement of individuals' consents.
-The three reports are publicly available online.

-It was in the EnCoRe project that the term 'dynamic consent' was coined by Professor Jane Kaye's team at the University of Oxford and became one of the outputs of the EnCoRe project.
-It is now used to describe this new way of obtaining consent.
+The term 'dynamic consent' was coined by Professor Jane Kaye's team of the EnCoRe project at the University of Oxford.

 InBank

-Over time, the focus of dynamic consent has shifted from simply enabling participants to change their consent preferences to incorporating it as part of a larger apparatus that facilitates communication between participants and researchers or health professionals.
+Over time, the focus of dynamic consent has shifted from enabling participants to change their consent preferences to incorporating it as part of a larger apparatus that facilitates communication between participants and researchers or health professionals.
 The InBank team at the University of Manchester looked at dynamic consent as a way of collecting and sharing electronic health records.
 The work was UK-focused, considering dynamic consent in the context of the NHS and positioning it as a device to increase or restore public trust.
 The public scandal over the care. data initiative was positioned as evidence of a trust deficit, and equally that it showed a lack of transparent and accountable governance of people's personal medical records in the UK.